Can ‘Democratic Socialists of America’ Be Salvaged?

 The left has a problem: reactionary and neoliberal forces have been working together for decades to infiltrate elected government and prop-up capitalist institutions.
 They have co-opted the major political parties, non-profits, unions, and even control oversight and regulatory agencies.
 They then act as gatekeepers to any meaningful activism or social change, pushing leftists out of organizations with vague concern trolling and discourse policing.
 Where is the opposition to this conglomeration of social and political power?

 Many are turning to DSA: the Democratic Socialists of America, but you won’t find any leftist opposition there.
 The Olympia branch of DSA deeply entrenches itself in the neoliberal takeover of our democracy.
-Whether their general membership knows it or not, they’re actively thwarting and sabotaging worker empowerment and class consciousness by focusing on the agendas of individuals who identify as “being in a union,” regardless of their sociopolitical views.
+Whether their general membership knows it or not, they’re actively thwarting and sabotaging worker empowerment and class consciousness by focusing on the agendas of individuals with specific intersectional identities, regardless of their sociopolitical views.

 Since formal recognition just before the 2017 election season, the leaders of Olympia DSA, Riley Woodward-Pratt and Deb Pattin, have personally spent hundreds of dollars and months of their time systematically targeting, stalking, and attacking socialist candidates, workers, area leftists, environmental activists, and their fellow DSA members.
 Their tactics include threats, blackmail, vocal opposition, and physical violence.

 Co-chairs Woodward-Pratt and Pattin, who brag of union membership, court conservatives, corporatists, and fascists, all while labeling the leftist opposition as “anti-union.”
 They often discount and belittle the suggestions of their fellow members.
 They insist that the group doesn’t have the time or resources to promote leftist ideas or politics or be actively involved in anything beyond idealistic navel-gazing and empty gestures.